mr-hn/hugoPosts/content/project/unsupervised-asso/index.md

 date = 2019-06-27T00:00:00

 # Project summary to display on homepage.
-summary = "A app based on Apriori that recommends customer purchases"
+summary = "An app based on Apriori that recommends customer purchases"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`